droarty/pension-stories/README.md

 - Clone the repo using this command `git clone https://github.com/droarty/pension-stories.git`

 ## To commit to the repo
-- Check the status of your local repo against github `git status -v`
+- Check the status of your local repo `git status -v`
-- If there are no conflicts, add and commit to repo `git commit -a`
+- If there are no conflicts, add changes to local repo `git commit -a`
 - Please write a detailed commit message
+- To publish your changes to github `git push`